identification-resources/catalog/README.md

 of genus Y") and keys separated across different bibliographical units.

 In addition the data model has its limitations.
-The bibliographical info is constrained to a few specific columns, entry types are not encoded, and the concept of editions, translations, different versions, and the distinction between printed books and ebooks is not well represented.
+The bibliographical info is constrained to a few specific columns, entry types are not encoded.
 Furthermore, all keys in a single work are treated as one, leading to problems with the completeness definition.

 ## Current intentions